codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

 **Ingress host**
   * The IP address or host name of the ingress controller component.
-    * CLI wizard: Automatically selects and displays the NGINX host, either from the cluster or the NGINX ingress controller associated with the **Ingress class**.
+    * CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
     * Silent install: Add the `--ingress-host` flag.
-If a value is not provided, takes the NGINX host from the NGINX ingress controller associated with the **Ingress class**.
+If a value is not provided, takes the host from the ingress controller associated with the **Ingress class**.
  * If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
     * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.
     * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.